joeatbayes/interpolator/readme.md

 # Interpolator

-Reads a text or markdown file and replaces defined values with contents from previously defined content such as a dictionary or object definition.
+Reads a text or markdown file and replaces defined values with contents from previously defined content such as a dictionary or object definitions.

+*  Aids in the production of consistent documentation when many fields are reused in different context across many API
+* Allows easy custom production versions useful  when the final published documentation may include internal technical descriptions or may need to be adjusted for public consumption by only including descriptions approved for external publishing.
+* Encourages defining structures used by a multiple md API once and re-using them.
+* Encourages creating of a data dictionary that is managed using source code workflow and interpolating selected content from yml files containing the dictionary to reduce the need to edit copy / paste when descriptions have been duplicated across many markdown files.
+* Produces both expanded markdown and html files to allow easy viewing.
+* Supports html page auto reload and auto regeneration to easily show the results as markdown is edited.

 ## Command Line API